arabcoders/watchstate/FAQ.md

   you happen to enable `webhook.match.user` for jellyfin.
 * Sometimes jellyfin will fire webhook `itemAdd` event without the item being matched.
 * Even if you select user id, sometimes `itemAdd` event will fire without user data.
+* Items might be marked as unplayed if Libraries > Display - `Date added behavior for new content:` is set to `Use date scanned into library`.
+This happens if the media file has been replaced.

 ---